zaidmukaddam/securityMobileApp/README.md

 ### Hashing

-In this part you'll see how we can hash text and crack the hashing using a **brute-force attack** .
+In this part you'll see how I can hash text and crack the hashing using a **brute-force attack** .

 <img src="https://github.com/zaidmukaddam/securityMobileApp/blob/main/Images/ReadmeImages/1610829457071.jpg?raw=true" width="300" />